alexfederlin/jukebox/README.md

 #### Front Panel
 I had the plywood for the front cut to size in the hardware store.
 If you have a buzz saw, you can probably do it yourself, but with a jigsaw - forget it.
 The front I set into the box and is screwed into the slats in the corners.
 Before you do that, all the components have to be fixed to it of course.
 The layout of the front panel you can find as a draw.io sketch in the Documentation folder of this repo.

+The front panel holds
+- the speakers
+- amp
+- display
-The front panel holds the speakers, amp, display, 3 arcade buttons (forward, back, play/pause), a rotary encoder (volume), the RFID reader along with its Antenna and of course the Arduino.
+- 3 arcade buttons (forward, back, play/pause)
+- a rotary encoder (volume)
+- the RFID reader along with its Antenna
+- Arduino.

 Having all these components together on the front panel has the advantage that there are only 4 cables connecting the front panel and the back plane:
 - USB cable (Arduino - Raspi)
 - Audio cable (Amp - Raspi)